 2h.
-MEAL SERVICE/NUTRITION

-- ☐ Include meal services/nutrition staff in planning for school reentry. - ☑ Prohibit self-service buffet-style meals. - ☑ Prohibit sharing of food and drinks among students and/or staff. - At designated meal or snack times, students may remove their face coverings to eat or drink but must maintain six feet of physical distance from others, and must put face coverings back on after finishing the meal or snack. - Staff serving meals and students interacting with staff at mealtimes must wear face shields or face covering (see section 1h of the Ready Schools, Safe Learners guidance). - Students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol before meals and should be encouraged to do so after. - Appropriate daily cleaning of meal items (e.g., plates, utensils, transport items). - Cleaning and sanitizing of meal touch-points and meal counting system between stable cohorts. - Adequate cleaning and disinfection of tables between meal periods. - Since staff must remove their face coverings during eating and drinking, staff should eat snacks and meals independently, and not in staff rooms when other people are present.
+MEAL SERVICE/NUTRITION OHA/ODE Requirements Hybrid/Onsite Plan $\boxtimes$ Include meal services/nutrition staff in planning for school reentry.
+Stable cohorts or 10 or fewer will be scheduled at designated times to $\boxtimes$ Prohibit self-service buffet-style meals. use designated cafeterias. $\boxtimes$ Prohibit sharing of food and drinks among students and/or staff. $\boxtimes$ At designated meal or snack times, students may remove their Eating spaces will be cleaned between chohorts. face coverings to eat or drink but must maintain six feet of physical distance from others, and must put face coverings back on after finishing the meal or snack.
+Cohorts will use designated restrooms or hand-sanitizing stations before and after all meals.
+Staff serving meals and students interacting with staff at mealtimes must wear face shields or face covering (see section 1h of the Ready Schools, Safe Learners guidance).
+Posters will be prominently displayed throughout the building on proper hand-washing and social distancing.
+Students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol before meals and should be encouraged to do so after.
+Teachers will reinforce hygiene and social distancing daily to all cohorts.
+Appropriate daily cleaning of meal items (e.g., plates, utensils, transport items).
+Cleaning and sanitizing of meal touch-points and meal counting system between stable cohorts.
+Adequate cleaning and disinfection of tables between meal periods.
+Since staff must remove their face coverings during eating and drinking, staff should eat snacks and meals independently, and not in staff rooms when other people are present.
 Consider staggering times for staff breaks, to prevent congregation in shared spaces.